Zoot (band): 1971–present: After break-up

 After Zoot, Birtles and Cotton almost immediately formed a duo called Darryl and Beeb, which became Frieze when they were sponsored by Frieze Brothers (a clothing company).
-The band released a single, "Feelings" in September 1971 on Sparmac Records and an album, BC 1972, on Warner Brothers in June 1972, using session musicians.Spencer et al, (2007) Frieze entry.
+The band released a single, "Feelings", in September 1971 on Sparmac Records and an album, BC 1972, on Warner Brothers in June 1972 using session musicians.Spencer et al, (2007) Frieze entry.
 Retrieved 24 January 2010.
 Frieze disbanded in May and Cotton travelled to America while Birtles joined Mississippi (previously known as Allison Gros and then as Drummond).
 Mississippi evolved into Little River Band in 1975.

 Springfield also signed with Sparmac and released "Speak to the Sky" in October 1971, which peaked at No. 6 on the Kent Music Report.
-Sparmac label owner, Robie Porter, was also producer and manager for Springfield.
-After recording his debut album, Beginnings in London, Springfield moved to the United States in mid-1972, where he achieved international fame as a solo artist, songwriter and actor and continues to record.
+Sparmac's label owner, Robie Porter, was also producer and manager for Springfield.
+After recording his debut album, Beginnings, in London, Springfield moved to the United States in mid-1972 where he achieved international fame as a solo artist, songwriter and actor and continues to record.

-Brewer drummed for a succession of bands including, Cashbox, Bootleg, Whole Man and I'Tambu before joining The Ferrets in 1976, which had a No. 2 hit with "Don't Fall in Love" on the Australian Kent Music Report Singles Chart.
-He has also drummed for Jim Keays (ex-The Masters Apprentices) in his band Southern Cross and subsequently for The Motivators and Greg Baker's Blues Party.
+Brewer drummed for a succession of bands including, Cashbox, Bootleg, Whole Man and I'Tambu before joining the Ferrets in 1976, which had a No. 2 hit with "Don't Fall in Love" on the Australian Kent Music Report Singles Chart.
+He has also drummed for Jim Keays (ex-the Masters Apprentices) in his band Southern Cross and subsequently for the Motivators and Greg Baker's Blues Party.

 2011–present: Reunion and Archaeology

 Zoot reformed for the Rick Springfield and Friends cruise in November 2011.
 The cruise took place from 5–10 November 2011 on the Carnival Destiny out of Miami.
 The band consisted of Springfield, Birtles, Cotton and Brewer.

 Darryl Cotton died on 27 July 2012 from liver cancer.

 In 2018, the band released an anthology entitled Archaeology, including a new recording of "Life in a Northern Town".

-In late 2020, Zoot was scheduled to reform for four Australian shows, with a line-up consisting of band friend and contemporary Russell Morris joining Springfield, Birtles, and Brewer; however, owing to COVID-19, this tour was postponed to 2022.
+In late 2020, Zoot were scheduled to reform for four Australian shows, with a line-up consisting of band friend and contemporary Russell Morris joining Springfield, Birtles and Brewer; however, owing to COVID-19, the tour was postponed to 2022.
 In April 2022, it was announced that the tour had been cancelled.

-On 24 June 2022, Zoot released "That Was Then", which brought the Zoot story to a conclusion.
+On 24 June 2022, Zoot released "That Was Then".